solenum/exengine/README.md

 This approach allows easy and direct access to the engine back-end should you want to make modifications to suit your specific needs, so think of it as more of a template.

 Assuming you don't want to set up your own build system (I can't blame you), you can clone the repo and use the existing build system and file structure as a starting template.
-It compiles on Linux and Windows.
+It compiles on Linux, BSD, and Windows.
+It *might* compile and run on MacOS, but this isn't [directly supported any more.](https://news.ycombinator.com/item?id=17231593)

 **The contents of main.c/game.c are only supplied as examples to showcase how one might use the engine.**

 ### What are the features?
 * *Simple* and small
 * A straight-forward C99 codebase
-* A deferred and forward renderer
+* A deferred[*](https://github.com/exezin/exengine/commit/c28d1a8e2f3d99ef4a87253ae3166f2f67e33fbc) and forward renderer
 * Various light casters
 * Smooth shadow mapping
 * Normal & specular mapping